Outbreak (1995 film): Plot

 In 1967, during the Stanleyville mutinies, a virus called Motaba, which causes a deadly fever, is discovered in the African jungle.
-To keep the virus a secret, U.S. Army officers Donald McClintock and William Ford destroy the camp where soldiers were infected.
+To keep the virus a secret, U.S. Army officers Donald McClintock and William Ford order the bombing of the camp where soldiers were infected, killing all occupants.

-Twenty-eight years later, Colonel Sam Daniels, a USAMRIID virologist, is sent to investigate an outbreak in Zaire.
-He and his crew—Lieutenant Colonel Casey Schuler and new recruit Major Salt—gather information and return to the United States.
-Ford, now a brigadier general and Daniels' superior officer, dismisses the latter's fears that the virus will spread.
+Twenty-eight years later, USAMRIID virologist Colonel Sam Daniels investigates an outbreak in Zaire which wiped out an entire village aside from two survivors (the shaman and a young boy).
+He and his crew — Lieutenant Colonel Casey Schuler and new USAMRIID officer Major Salt — gather information and return to the United States.
+Ford, now a brigadier general, and Daniels' superior officer, dismisses Daniels's fears that the virus will spread.

 A white-headed capuchin monkey that is host to the virus is smuggled into the country.
-James "Jimbo" Scott, a worker at an animal testing laboratory, is infected when he steals the monkey to sell on the black market.
-Jimbo takes the monkey to Rudy Alvarez, a pet-store proprietor in the coastal-California village of Cedar Creek.
-He fails to sell the monkey after it scratches Rudy, who also becomes infected.
-After releasing the monkey into the woods outside of the nearby community of Palisades, he develops symptoms on a flight to Boston and infects his girlfriend, Alice, at the airport.
-Their illness is investigated by Dr. Roberta Keough, a CDC scientist and Daniels' ex-wife.
-Jimbo, Alice, and Rudy die, but Keough determines that no one else in Boston was infected.
+James "Jimbo" Scott, a worker at a California animal testing laboratory, is infected when he steals the monkey.
+Jimbo tries to sell the monkey to Rudy Alvarez, a pet-store proprietor, but Alvarez refuses to buy it.
+The monkey scratches Rudy and he later becomes infected.
+A hospital technician in Cedar Creek is also infected after accidentally breaking a vial of Rudy's blood.

+Jimbo releases the monkey into the woods outside Palisades.
+While flying to Boston, Jimbo develops symptoms and infects his girlfriend, Alice, at the airport.
+Their illness is investigated by Dr. Roberta Keough, a CDC scientist and Daniels's ex-wife.
+Jimbo, Alice, and Rudy die, but Keough determines no one else in Boston was infected.

-A hospital technician in Cedar Creek is infected when he accidentally breaks the vial of Rudy's blood.
-The virus quickly mutates into a strain capable of spreading like influenza, becoming airborne and causing a number of people to be infected in a movie theater.
+In Cedar Creek, the virus quickly mutates into an airborne, influenza-like strain, after many are infected in a superspreading event at a local movie theatre.
 Daniels flies to Cedar Creek against Ford's orders, joining Keough's team with Schuler and Salt.
-As they begin a search for the monkey, the Army quarantines the town and imposes martial law.
-Schuler is infected when his suit tears and Keough accidentally sticks herself with a contaminated needle while treating him.
+As they search for the monkey, the Army quarantines the town and imposes martial law.
+Schuler is infected when his suit tears, and Keough accidentally sticks herself with a contaminated needle.